-- Install all beads and trims using approved WBS fixings at a maximum of 300mm centres (depending on the substrate – please consult WBS technical department for assistance).
+- Install all beads and trims using approved Wetherby fixings at a maximum of 300mm centres (depending on the substrate – please consult Wetherby technical department for assistance).

 - Mix basecoat to a pliable consistency using approximately 4-5 litres of clean water per 25kg bag.
 A suitable measuring bucket ensures the correct quantity and accuracy each time.
 Ensure that the basecoat is mixed thoroughly – it takes at least 10 minutes to dissolve the powder additives.
 Note how the dryish mix becomes creamy after several minutes.
 Mix will normally be slightly sticky.

 - Note: Renders with a high polymer content should be left to stand for 10-15 minutes and be remixed to break the initial set.

 - Do not add anything to the mix other than clean water.